-Wild African grey parrots are targeted for the pet trade and are trafficked from the Congo to South Africa illegally where they are then sold onto breeders and exotic bird collectors around the world.
+Wild African grey parrots are targeted for the pet trade and are trafficked from the Congo to South Africa illegally where they are then sold to breeders and exotic bird collectors around the world.

-While at the park the dogs also discovered an undisclosed amount of bushmeat that was burned on sight.
+While at the park, the dogs also discovered an undisclosed amount of bushmeat that was burned on sight.

 If the dogs are not working they are kept stimulated with obedience training or exercise.
-Rick is sweeter by nature and loves human company, he also pays close attention to detail.
+Rick is sweeter by nature and loves human company; he also pays close attention to detail.
 Shon is extremely athletic and loves to play all the time.
-Both are excellent sniffer dogs, with their own personal strengths.
+Both are excellent sniffer dogs with their own personal strengths.

-PALF and African Parks, who manage Odzala-Kokoua National Park, hope to work closely with the dogs in the near future to help protect the world’s second largest rainforest.
+PALF and African Parks, who manage Odzala-Kokoua National Park, hope to work closely with the dogs in the near future to help protect the world’s second-largest rainforest.

-To read more about dogs working for conservation in Africa click here.
+To read more about dogs working for conservation in Africa, click here.